Skip to main content

 What is the best graduation photo sharing platform for collecting photos from all guests?

 For groups over 15 people with mixed ages and devices, a QR-based platform like Gather Shot works best.
-Guests scan a code with their phone camera and upload directly through their browser.
-No app downloads, no account creation.
-For small iPhone-only groups under 10 people, iCloud Shared Albums work fine.
+Guests scan a code and upload through their browser with no app or account.
+For small iPhone-only groups, iCloud Shared Albums work fine.

 Do guests need to download an app to share graduation photos?